- About Auto Theft

 - Auto theft crimes most often take place at night and are committed by young males.
 Top spots for auto theft include malls, apartment complexes, stores, churches, and office buildings.
 No matter where you are, you are always at risk.

-State Farm Insurance Company reports, along with the National Insurance Crime Bureau, lists the Top 10 Cars Stolen in New York are as follows:
+The National Insurance Crime Bureau (NICB) lists the Top 10 Cars Stolen in New York are as follows:

 - 2014 Jeep Cherokee/Grand Cherokee